sam20908/vscode-fastolympiccoding/README.md

 ### 👜 Inserting Prewritten Code

-- **Add the root directory of the templates to the settings**
+- Add the root directory of the templates to the settings
-- Remove trailing newlines for fold to work (folding is optional via settings)
+- **NOTE**: Remove trailing newlines for fold to work (folding is optional via settings)
+  - Folding depends on VSCode support, which may require other extensions depending on the language.

 | ![Insert File Template Gif](media/insert_file_template.gif) |
 | :---------------------------------------------------------: |